-USS ROBERT G. BRADLEY is an OLIVER HAZARD PERRY class frigate homeported in Mayport, Fla.
+USS ROBERT G. BRADLEY was an OLIVER HAZARD PERRY class frigate and the first ship in the Navy to bear the name.
+The ship was decommissioned at Mayport, Fla., on March 28, 2014.

 |General Characteristics:||Keel Laid: December 28, 1982|